gmuliere/GIS_opt_model/README.md

 # GIS-based Optimization Model for the Assessment of District Heating Potential at the Local Level
 This project consists of a python script to analyze the potential of district heating on a local scale, exploiting renewable heat resources and waste heat.
 ##  Used Libraries
-For importing, manipulating, and visualizing geographical data and to develop the optimization model the following Python libraries were employed:
+the following Python libraries were employed:
 geopandas: for managing geographical data and creating GeoDataFrames (v 0.14.0)
 pandas: for manipulating and analyzing tabular data (v  2.1.0)
 numpy: for numerical operations (v 1.25.2)